 - Cook bacon til just crisp (reserve the drippings!).
 Allow to cool slightly, then roughly chop.

-- Combine green beans, mushrooms, and bacon drippings in a large skillet.
+- Combine green beans, mushrooms, garlic, and bacon drippings in a large skillet.
 Saute over medium heat for 6-8 minutes.

 - Stir in bacon, cream of chicken soup, salt, and pepper.